-Here is Bills Wire’s stock report following the loss:
+Here is Bills Wire’s stock report following the much-needed win:

 Stock down: WR Stefon Diggs